sarkarchandan/Dijkstra_ShortestPath/README.md

 * Test case for a graph where the destination node is disjoint.
 * Test case for an empty graph with no zero nodes or edges.
 * Test case for a graph with two alternate paths with same cost.

+## # To Do
+#### Currently the algorithm runs in O(n^2) time.
+However, we could improve the running time complexity to logarithmic time using a min heap data structure as a priority queue.
+We will be working on that.